 This layout also means that people using the day area will not have the feeling of insecurity created by not seeing who passes behind them as there is now a full view of the transit area.

 • The shape of the kitchen makes it “interesting” to place an actual table.
 Sure you can place a two person table, but in my opinion that is not taking advantage of what the space has to offer.
-I would thus create custom furniture that allows the flow of the transit space and increases the effect of the two large windows in the room.
+I would thus create custom furniture that allows for the flow of the transit space and increases the effect of the two large windows in the room.

 • As I know and have already stated multiple times, people use and need space in different ways.
 I have, thus, added below a few options for the living room space.